grafana/mimir/docs/sources/architecture/alertmanager.md

 When a tenant doesn't have their own configuration, the Mimir Alertmanager uses a fallback configuration if configured.
 By default, there is no fallback configuration set.
-Specify a fallback configuration using the `--alertmanager.configs.fallback` command-line flag.
+Specify a fallback configuration using the `-alertmanager.configs.fallback` command-line flag.

 > **Warning**: Without a fallback configuration or a tenant specific configuration, the Alertmanager UI is inaccessible and ruler notifications for that tenant fail.